wang-q/App-Egaz/README.md

            lav2axt: convert .lav files to .axt
            lav2psl: convert .lav files to .psl
             lpcnam: the pipeline of pairwise lav-psl-chain-net-axt-maf
-            masked: masked (or gaps) regions in fasta files
          maskfasta: soft/hard-masking sequences in a fasta file
             multiz: multiz step by step
          normalize: normalize lav files